Small business valuation multiples explained.

 You can read Barbara’s article here: Small Business Valuation Multiples Explained.

-If I can assist with any of your business valuation or ownership transfer issues, please don’t hesitate to contact me at Will@WilliamBruce.org or by phone at the numbers listed below.
+Our firm performs written, fully documented valuations of small to medium size businesses.
+If we can assist with any of your business valuation or ownership transfer issues, please don’t hesitate to contact me at Will@WilliamBruce.org or by phone at the numbers listed below.

 For further reading, here are additional related articles: